Satoshi Furukawa: Spaceflight experience

 Furukawa was assigned as a flight engineer to the International Space Station Expedition 28/29 long duration missions.
-The Soyuz TMA-02M spacecraft carrying Furukawa, cosmonaut Sergey Volkov and NASA astronaut Michael Fossum lifted off from the Baikonour Cosmodrome on 7 June 2011.
-Carrying the same crew, Soyuz TMA-02M undocked from the ISS at 11:00 pm UTC on 21 November 2011.
-The spacecraft soft-landed safely—albeit on its side—in Kazakhstan at 2:26 am UTC on 22 November.
+The Soyuz TMA-02M spacecraft carrying Furukawa, cosmonaut Sergey Volkov and NASA astronaut Michael Fossum lifted off from the Baikonour Cosmodrome on June 7, 2011.
+Carrying the same crew, Soyuz TMA-02M undocked from the ISS at 11:00 pm UTC on November 21, 2011.
+The spacecraft soft-landed safely—albeit on its side—in Kazakhstan at 2:26 am UTC on November 22.

-In 2023-2024, he completed a second long-duration flight to the ISS as a mission specialist on Expedition 69/70, lifting off on the Crew-7 mission of a SpaceX Crew Dragon on 26 August 2023 from NASA’s Kennedy Space Center in Florida and returning to Earth on 12 March 2024.
+In 2023-2024, he completed a second long-duration flight to the ISS as a mission specialist on Expedition 69/70, lifting off on the Crew-7 mission of a SpaceX Crew Dragon on August 26, 2023 from NASA’s Kennedy Space Center in Florida and returning to Earth on March 12, 2024.

+Furukawa announced his retirement from JAXA on March 31, 2026.

 Controversies

 In 2016 and 2017, Furukawa was overseeing a two-week-long spaceflight analog mission in Tsukuba, a city northeast of Tokyo.
 40 participants were confined to closed environments to simulate what astronauts experience during spaceflight, and their stress levels and mental well-being were to be assessed by two researchers.
 The researchers fabricated research data, compiling psychological assessments without actually conducting interviews and rewriting participant diagnoses.
 They also claimed that three researchers had conducted the interviews when there were only two.
 In November 2020, JAXA began investigating the research results and subsequently suspended the 190 million yen ($1.4 million) experiment.
 Furukawa was officially reprimanded by JAXA due to his role as project supervisor.
 However, since he was not personally involved in fabricating the data, Furukawa was allowed to remain on the current ISS mission in 2023.